Measurement of enzyme reaction rates

 The plot below uses initial velocities generated by determining the slope of the progress curve at many time points by using differentiation.
 This method can be unreliable if the reaction is inhibited by the product or if the enzyme inactivates during the run.
 Thus, initial velocities measured at different starting [S] values, are usually employed, as shown in the previous example.
 However it is clear in this example that at least the Km value is very similar in each case as shown here.

-IIt is very important that the temperature of the two cells stays the same during an experiment.
+IIt is very important, indeed vital, that the temperature of the two cells stays the same during an experiment.
 There is a big delay [10 min], [see Temperature Equilibration] if the cell temperatures differ, before they come back to thermal equilibrium.

 The exactness of the temperature balance becomes more important as the sensitivity of the experiment increases.
 Thus measuring mM changes as initial rates requires less attention to temperature balance than does measurements of 10 micromolar changes.